Kaleb-L-ctrl/onboarding-start-Kaleb-Lacroix/docs/info.md

 ## How it works

-this is sample text and doest actually describe the projects just want to poas sthe docs test bench, somehting about tapout and clock cycles
+this is sample text and doest actually describe the projects just want to pass the docs test bench, somehting about tapout and clock cycles

 ## How to test